apache/openwhisk/docs/rest_api.md

 ### Triggers with Feed Actions

-There are special triggers that can be created using a feed actions, the feed action it's an action that helps with the configuration of a feed provider that will be in charge of firing the trigger whenever there is an event for the trigger.
+There are special triggers that can be created using a feed action.
+The feed action it's an action that helps with the configuration of a feed provider that will be in charge of firing the trigger whenever there is an event for the trigger.
 Learn more how these feed providers in the [feeds.md] documentation.

-Some of the available triggers that leverage a feed action are periodic/alarms, slack, github, cloudant/couchdb, and messageHub/kafka.
+Some of the available triggers that leverage a feed action are periodic/alarms, Slack, Github, Cloudant/Couchdb, and messageHub/Kafka.
 You also can create your own feed action and feed provider.

-Let's create a trigger with name `periodic` to be fire at a specified frequency, every 2 hours (i.e. 02:00:00, 04:00:00, ...).
+Let's create a trigger with name `periodic` to be fired at a specified frequency, every 2 hours (i.e. 02:00:00, 04:00:00, ...).

 Using the CLI this will be done with one command
 ```bash